Cincinnati Prehospital Stroke Scale. Its role in Emergency Department

 Study design and literature search

-A systematic review and meta-analysis of the scientific literature were conducted.
-Literature search was carried out querying the following electronic databases: EMBASE, PubMed, Web Of Science, Cochrane, and Scopus from their commencements to December 2018, without language restrictions.
-The search string was created using the elements of the PICO model (P, population/patient; I, intervention/indicator; C, comparator/control; and O, outcome) and the Preferred Reporting Items for Systematic Reviews and Meta-Analyses check-list and flow diagram were used to collect and report data.
+They conducted a systematic review and meta-analysis of the scientific literature.
+They carried also out the literature search querying the following electronic databases: EMBASE, PubMed, Web Of Science, Cochrane, and Scopus from their commencements to December 2018, without language restrictions.
+Using the elements of the PICO model (P, population/patient; I, intervention/indicator; C, comparator/control; and O, outcome) and the Preferred Reporting Items for Systematic Reviews and Meta-Analyses check-list and flow diagram were used to collect and report data, they created the search string.

 The following search terms were used: